statpascal/emul99/readme.md

 ## Configuration

 The emulator is configured using text files which can be loaded by giving them as command line arguments; e.g.  "emul99 exbasic.cfg".
+These config files load cartridges, activate optional hardware and configure file names/directories for disk images.

-If no argument is given, the default file "ti99.cfg" is used.
+If no config file is given as argument, the default file "ti99.cfg" is used.
 Configuration files for some cartridges and the UCSD system are povided as examples in the "bin" directory.
 All options are shown and described in "example.cfg".

 Options may also be specified on the command line, overriding previous values (except P-code GROM files).
 E.g., to apply the "Disk Manager" to a